signal-noise/deploybot/docs/project_workflow.md

   linked in a comment on the PR
 - Each subsequent push to a branch with an open PR triggers a rebuild of that `PR` environment
-- Each push to `master` (usually a merge from a PR) triggers a build of the `Preview` environment
+- Each push to `main` (usually a merge from a PR) triggers a build of the `Preview` environment
 - Each push to any branch with a name starting with `release` (e.g.
   `release/v1.3`) triggers a build to the `test` environment